chaos-polymtl/lethe/doc/source/examples/rpt/tuning-parameters-with-nomad/tuning-parameters-with-nomad.rst

 - :math:`\vec{X}` is the tracer particle's position, and
 - :math:`\xi_i(\vec{X})` is the efficiency of the :math:`i_{th}` detector related to the position :math:`\vec{X}`.

-The efficiency of the detector is calculated using the Monte Carlo technic, with the following expression:
+The efficiency of the detector is calculated using the Monte Carlo method, with the following expression:

 .. math::